Ecumenical meetings and documents on Mary

-Ecumenical meetings and documents on Mary, involving ecumenical commissions and working groups, have reviewed the status of Mariology in the Eastern Orthodox, Lutheran, Anglican, and Roman Catholic Churches.
+Ecumenical meetings and documents on Mary, involving ecumenical commissions and working groups, have reviewed the status of Mariology in the Eastern Orthodox, Protestantism (Lutheran and Anglican), and Roman Catholic Churches.

 Ecumenical meetings with Eastern Orthodoxy

 Marian views

 The Roman Catholic and Eastern Orthodox churches believe in Mary having a continuing role within the church and in the life of all Christians.
 The focus is upon Mary as a living person – that is, currently, in heaven – who can hear prayers uttered on Earth and intercede in the heavenly realms to her Son, Jesus, on behalf of humanity.

 Ecumenical dialogue

 Mariology is not at the centre of Catholic–Orthodox ecumenical discussions.
 Catholics and Orthodox, while very close to one another in the faith, have difficulties in understanding each other culturally and mentally.
 In the East, there is a highly developed culture, but one with neither the Western separation between Church and State nor the modern Enlightenment in its background, and one perhaps marked most of all by the persecution of Christians under Communism.